Methods Development in Measuring Benefits of Environmental Improvements, Volume I - Executive Summary

 Volumes V, VI, and VII address questions related to air pollution impacts on human health.
 Volume V, EE-0272E, uses National Academy of Sciences data on twins to examine the effects of elevated levels of sulfur dioxide and total suspended particulates on symptoms including chest pain, cough, and shortness of breath.
 Volume VI, EE-0272F, develops a new methodology for estimating the benefits of reduced human morbidity stemming from improved air pollution control and tests that methodology using data from adult residents of St. Louis, MO.
 Volume VII, EE-0272G, presents a collection of three papers that assess the economic benefits of controlling pollutants, such as lead, that affect the health of children.

 Finally, the original collection of studies included a non-technical discussion of then recent developments in estimating the benefits of environmental improvements as Volume VIII.
-A more recent version of that report is contained in the database as EE-0278A and can be accessed directly on-line.

 How to Obtain Report